ComPWA/PWA-pages/docs/develop.md

 ## Collaboration

-The source code of all related repositories is maintained with Git and published through GitHub.
+The source code of all related repositories is maintained with [Git](https://git-scm.com) and [GitHub](https://github.com).
 We keep track of issues with the code, documentation, and developer set-up with GitHub issues (see for instance [here](https://github.com/ComPWA/PWA-pages/issues)).
 This is also the place where you can
 [report bugs](https://github.com/ComPWA/PWA-pages/issues/new/choose).

 ### Issue management